fossilsim/MorphoSimShiny/README.md

  #### Step 1
  Familiarize yourself with all the different control panels.
- Would you like to generate a new tree (A) or do you have a tree (newick string) along which you'd like to simulate morphological traits (B)
+ Would you like to(A) generate a new tree or(B) do you have a tree (newick string with branch lengths in units of time) along which you'd like to simulate morphological traits

  #### Step 2
- (A) Select the number of extant taxa your tree is supposed to have and choose the rates for speciation and extinction ("TREE MODEL")
- (B) Paste your newick string into "PROVIDE A TREE"
+ (A) Select the number of extant taxa you want in you tree and choose the rates for speciation and extinction ("TREE MODEL") (B) Paste your newick string into "PROVIDE A TREE"

  #### Step 3